siddharthtiwari-03/UnSQL/readme2.md

             value: 'some value / column containing text',
             replace: {
                 target: null, // chars to be replaced
-                with: null // replace with
+                replaceWith: null // replace target with this },
-            },
             reverse: false, // rearrange characters in reverse order
             textCase: null, // transform text case to 'upper' or 'lower'